lisyarus/blog/_posts/2022-07-30-point-light-attenuation.md

 <center><img src="https://latex.codecogs.com/png.latex?%5Cdpi%7B120%7D%20%5Clarge%20%5Cfrac%7BA%7D%7B1&plus;d%5E2%7D"></center><br/>

 This has the added benefit that A is now the maximal light intensity (achieved at d = 0).
-This function isn't physically correct at small values of d, but is close to the correct one for large distances:
+This function (red) isn't physically correct at small values of d, but is close to the correct one (blue) for large distances:

 <center><img src="{{site.url}}/blog/media/light/plot1.png"></center><br/>

 However, this attenuation formula doesn't let us control the fallof, i.e. how fast does the intensity decrease with distance.
-This won't be physically correct either, but it allow for a greater artistic flexibility.
+This won't be physically correct either, but it allows for a greater artistic flexibility.
 So, introduce another parameter R:

 <center><img src="https://latex.codecogs.com/png.latex?%5Cdpi%7B120%7D%20%5Clarge%20%5Cfrac%7BA%7D%7B1&plus;%28%5Cfrac%7Bd%7D%7BR%7D%29%5E2%7D"></center><br/>